Here is an interactive graphic depicting Bianchi-Pinkall flat tori, rendered using Three.js and presented with MathCell:

 One general parametrization of a flat torus on a unit 3-sphere in four dimensions is

 where 0 ≤ α ≤ 2π , 0 ≤ β ≤ 2π and 0 ≤ γ ≤ π/2 .
-The slightly different parametrization used here replaces two variables with their sum and difference,
+This represents a unit sphere because the sum of the squares of the four coordinates is one:

 and then takes 0 ≤ u ≤ 2π and 0 ≤ v ≤ π .
-A particular subsequent parametrization choice makes the third variable depend on one of the others:
+The third parameter is then chosen to take a oscillatory path in one of the variables,

 In order to visualize the surface, it must be projected from its four-dimensional space down to our three dimensions.
 One way to do this is with a typical stereographic projection